BDC Hamburger Icon

 Intangible cost of a bad hire

-According to Lindsay Teague Moreno, business owner and author of Boss Up!, an employee can become a liability for your company when they consistently fail to deliver on projects, work, attitude or respect.
+According to Lindsay Teague Moreno, a business owner and author of Boss Up!, an employee can become a liability for your company when they consistently fail to deliver on projects, work, attitude or respect.

 Did You Know?Did you know